Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-02.md

 Besides setting the height and width what else can you do?

+## Transform

+CSS transform is a powerful tool that provides methods to translate (move, left right, up or down), rotate, skew, and scale elements.
+When using transform you combine all transforms on same line for example:

+`transform: translate(10px, 30px) rotate(45deg) skew(10deg) scale(1.5);`

 ### Transform Rotate

 Use transform: rotate to create other shapes from a rectangle like a diamond.